yugabyte/yugabyte-db/docs/content/preview/quick-start/build-apps/csharp/ysql.md

 ## Prerequisites

-This tutorial assumes that you have:
+This tutorial assumes that you have installed the following:

-- installed YugabyteDB, created a universe, and are able to interact with it using the YSQL shell (`ysqlsh`).
+- YugabyteDB, created a universe, and are able to interact with it using the YSQL shell (`ysqlsh`).
 If not, follow the steps in [Quick start](../../../../quick-start/).
-- installed Visual Studio.
+- Visual Studio.

 {{< warning title="Warning" >}}